sbseo/sbseo.github.io/_pages/about.md

 I am a results-driven graduate student in Computer Science and Applied Mathematics at the University of Illinois at Urbana-Champaign.

 My experience includes theories and applications in Machine Learning, Data Science, Information Retrieval, Natural Language Processing, and Data Mining.
-I enjoy solving problems in big data by taking data-oriented approaches and quantitative methodologies.
+Currently, I am conducting research on graph neural network in large graphs.

 I received my Master of Computer Science at University of Illinois at Urbana-Champaign in 2021.
 After that, I worked in search query understanding at Verizon Media/Yahoo! as a software engineer intern.